JasperFx/wolverine/docs/guide/messaging/transports/azureservicebus/index.md

 And also see the next section.

+## Wolverine Control Queues

+You can opt into using temporary Azure Service Bus queues for intra-node communication that Wolverine needs for leader election and background worker distribution.
+Using Azure Service Bus for this feature is more efficient than the built in database control queues that Wolverine uses otherwise, and is necessary for message storage options like RavenDb that do not have a built in control queue mechanism.

+snippet: sample_enabling_azure_service_bus_control_queues

 ## Disabling System Queues

 If your application will not have permissions to create temporary queues in Azure Service Bus, you will probably want